Configure TURN server autoscaling

 Game admins and developers can manage TURN server configurations in the AGS Admin Portal.
 The TURN server management menu is available in the Publisher namespace under AGS Settings > TURN Server Configurations.

-By default, there are no TURN servers deployed in the single-tenant environment of AGS Private Cloud.
-You can request a server deployment by clicking Submit a Ticket.
-You will be notified once a server has been deployed for your environment.
+TURN servers are available for both AGS Shared and Private Cloud environments.
+By default, a TURN server will be deployed in a specific region.
+If you require deployment in another region, you can request it by clicking Submit a Ticket.
+You will be notified once the server has been deployed for your environment.

-Once your server has been deployed, you will see it listed under Turn Server Regions on the Turn Server Configurations page.
-You can configure it by clicking the edit icon to its right and filling out the following fields on the pop-up that appears:
+In the Private Cloud environment, under your Publisher Namespace, you can view TURN servers listed in the Turn Server Regions section on the Turn Server Configurations page.
+To configure a TURN server, click the edit icon next to the region and fill out the following fields in the pop-up window:

-• Min.
-TURN Servers: The minimum number of TURN servers that will be deployed to a specific region.
+- Min.
+TURN Servers: The minimum number of TURN servers that will be deployed in a specific region.

-• Max.
-TURN Servers: The maximum number of TURN servers that will be deployed to a specific region.
+- Max.
+TURN Servers: The maximum number of TURN servers that will be deployed in a specific region.

-• Threshold Autoscale: The autoscaling policy for the TURN server number, either Normal or Aggressive:
+- Threshold Autoscale: Defines the autoscaling policy for TURN servers, either Normal or Aggressive:

 Scaling Parameter Details